holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_chatbot_search_game/lesson_plan.md

 and Claude.ai.
 First, we review concepts about search space exploration from the previous class.
 Then, we see how Claude.ai would have answered the given homework and critique its answers.
-After that, I show them what Claud.ai wrote when I asked it to create a version of "Search Space Battleship" and dig through the code it produced.
+After that, I show them what Claud.ai wrote when I asked it to create a JavaScript version of "Search Space Battleship" and dig through the code it produced.
 Finally, we discuss all of this.

 ### Setup

 - Connection to Claude.ai
-    - **Clear our any old history** for both ChatGPT and Claude
+    - **Create new discussion** for both ChatGPT and Claude
     - Prompt for Claude.ai of the form:
         ```
         I am trying to use Malcolm Gladwell's talk "On Spaghetti Sauce" to